 - Easy to use: Starting a live feed takes three simple steps.
 Presumably, anyone who can post on Facebook can start a live video from either their computer or phone.

-- Helps people connect: At more than 3 billion users (roughly half of Earth's population), Facebook is the largest social network in the world.
+- Helps people connect: With more than 3 billion users (roughly half of Earth's population), Facebook is the largest social network in the world.
 If you want to connect with the greatest number of people possible, Facebook is probably the cheapest and most effective way to do it.